 Indicator based surveillance is part of the routine surveillance system at national, intermediate and local levels, allowing the possibility of detecting outbreaks, disease trends, seasonality, burdens and risk factors.
 PHCs and the NCDC receive immediate and weekly reports from all health facilities.

 All notifiable infectious diseases have case definitions that are available to medical facilities around the country.
-72 diseases/conditions are subject to the surveillance system.
+72 diseases/conditions are subject to immediate notification through the surveillance system.

 A cross border surveillance mechanism is in place, and urgent and monthly notification of neighbouring countries is performed as part of collaborations with Azerbaijan and Armenia within the BNSR.
 Establishment of the same collaboration with Turkey is being negotiated at time of writing.